ASIA MARKETS: Asian Markets Fall As China Reports Slowdown In Exports

 Hang Seng down 1.4%; Nikkei closed for holiday

-Shares were lower in Asia on Monday, extending the latest losses on Wall Street, as China reported a slowdown in exports.
+Shares fell in Asia on Monday, extending the latest losses on Wall Street, as China reported a sharp slowdown in exports.

-Hong Kong's Hang Seng index lost 1.4% while the Shanghai Composite fell 0.6%.
-The Kospi in South Korea declined 0.7% and Australia's S&P ASX 200 gave up 0.3%.
-Shares also fell in Taiwan and Southeast Asia.
+Hong Kong's Hang Seng index lost 1.4% while the Shanghai Composite fell 0.7%.
+The Kospi in South Korea declined 0.5% and Australia's S&P ASX 200 finished flat.
+Shares also fell 0.5% in Taiwan .
 Japan's markets were closed for a holiday.

-Among individual stocks, oil producer CNOOC and tech giant Tencent each fell in Hong Kong trading, chip maker SK Hynix tumbled in South Korea and Taiwan Semiconductor slipped in Taiwan.
+Among individual stocks, oil producer CNOOC and tech giant Tencent fell nearly 5% and 2.8%, respectively in Hong Kong trading, chip maker SK Hynix fell over 4% in South Korea and Taiwan Semiconductor slipped close to 1% in Taiwan.

 China said Monday that its exports to the U.S. contracted in December although its overall trade surplus with the U.S. hit a record $323 billion in 2018.
 Exports to the U.S. rose 11.3% to $478.4 billion for the year despite punitive tariffs imposed by President Donald Trump in a fight over Chinese technology ambitions.
 The customs data showed imports of American goods rose just 0.7% over 2017, reflecting the impact of Beijing's retaliatory tariffs and encouragement to importers to buy more from non-U.S. suppliers.